Navigating PF Deductions: Should It Be Based on Minimum Wages or Actual Salary?

 Priyav.hr

-Dear Kumar, the pf amount should be deducted on the basic salary, actually paid.
-There are many companies where the minimum wages rule isn't followed by management.
-However, the management don't have rights to deduct extra pf.
+The PF amount should be deducted based on the actual basic salary paid.
+There are many companies where the minimum wage rule isn't followed by management.
+However, the management does not have the right to deduct extra PF.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute